brilstl/OIS-Minimal-Rmarkdown-example/README.md

 # step 3: setup pages

-Select the _pages_ tab in the sidebar on the top of the page.
+Select the _pages_ tab on the sidebar on the top of the page.

 <br>